pcn/carbon/Why_Spooling.md

   and the parallelism can be changed in order to decrease or increase the rate at which metrics catch-up.

+* micro-aggregators: if some computation is very heavy-weight, then it can be turned into a micro-aggregator.
+Instead of the default sender, the micro-aggregator can read the spool, and every <some period> seconds it can perform an arbitrary agrregation function, and feed the results back into the relay.
+The rules-based relay can be used to forward only the relevant metrics to the micro-aggregation destination (which could be local or remote) and the function(s) necessary could be run, data preserved for the desired time - basically anything could be done, and the results forwarded on as a "business policy" defined outside of the main purpose of the carbon metrics relay functionality.

 Issues
 ======